Biohacking Sleep for Cognitive Function

 Imagine you’re a high-performing entrepreneur, juggling multiple responsibilities and burning the midnight oil.

-But over time, your productivity dips, decision-making becomes foggy and recall slows down.
+But over time, your productivity dips, decision-making becomes foggy and memory recall slows down.
 The culprit?
 Poor sleep.

 Sleep is not just a restorative process for your body but crucial for cognitive function as well – impacting learning, memory, attention span and problem-solving skills.